spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 12. Once you select the packs you want to install, download the pack binaries and start the binary to initiate the upload process.

-    In the example below, the `airgap-pack-aws-alb-2.5.1.bin` binary is downloaded and started.
+    In the example below, the `airgap-pack-aws-alb-2.5.1.bin` binary permissions are updated to allow execution and the binary is started.

     ```shell
     chmod +x airgap-pack-aws-alb-2.5.1.bin && \